redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-node.md

 })
 ```

-When you create a `Schema`, it modifies the `Entity` you handed it (`Person` in our case) adding getters and setters for the properties you define.
-The type those getters and setters accept and return are defined with the type parameter above.
-Valid values are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, or `text`.
+When you create a `Schema`, it modifies the `Entity` class you handed it (`Person` in our case) adding getters and setters for the properties you define.
+The type those getters and setters accept and return are defined with the type parameter as shown above.
+Valid values are: `string`, `number`, `boolean`, `string[]`, `date`, `point`, and `text`.

-The first three do exactly what you think—they define a property that is a [String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [Boolean](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically defining an [Array](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of Strings.
+The first three do exactly what you think—they define a property that is a [`String`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String), a [`Number`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number), or a [`Boolean`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Boolean). `string[]` does what you'd think as well, specifically defining an [`Array`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) of strings.

 `date` is a little different, but still more or less what you'd expect.
-It defines a property that returns a [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a Date but also a String containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a number with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *milliseconds*.
+It defines a property that returns a [`Date`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date) and can be set using not only a `Date` but also a `String` containing an [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) date or a `Number` with the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *milliseconds*.

 A `point` defines a point somewhere on the globe as a longitude and a latitude.
-It creates a property that returns and accepts a simple object with `longitude` and `latitude` properties.
+It creates a property that returns and accepts a simple object with the properties of `longitude` and `latitude`.
 Like this:

 ```javascript
 let point = { longitude: 12.34, latitude: 56.78 }